Are You Feeling Unloved or Disrespected by Your Spouse?

 Our marriage seems so hopeless that I doubt anything will help.

 According to marriage research, couples wait about six years before they seek out help.
 That means most couples ignore their issues until the resentment, hurt and loneliness become absolutely unbearable and unavoidable.
 But all hope is not lost, and you and your spouse do not need to suffer needlessly.
 We have safe ways of helping you address and deal with your conflicts.
 When you push something under the rug, that doesn’t mean it goes away.
 Together, we can carefully pull things out from under the rug and reshape them into something manageable.
 With a little help and guidance, you and your spouse can resolve your issues and reestablish love and respect.

 I haven’t done anything wrong.
 My partner is the one in the wrong.

 It’s common for couples to seek out counseling after there has been a major breach of trust, such as the discovery of an affair or an addiction.
 Although these behaviors cause pain and havoc in your marriage, assigning shame or blame is not the goal of couples counseling.
 Therapy is not about taking sides.
 It’s for the overall good of the relationship.
 If you and your spouse have experienced trauma in your marriage, we will explore both sides.

 Often times, especially in the Christian community, people want to understand things as black and white or right and wrong.
 But that’s not the world we live in.
 We all live in a place where bad and confusing things happen all the time.
-Christian couples counseling is about acceptance and allowing you and your spouse to feel safe to be who you are.
+Couples counseling is about acceptance and allowing you and your spouse to feel safe to be who you are.
 In my practice, I try to foster a safe and welcoming space for all.

 Start The Healing Process Today With Marriage Counseling